Tygs/0bin/README.rst

 When creating the paste:

-- the browser generate a random key;
+- the browser generates a random key;
 - the pasted content is encrypted with this key using AES256;
 - the encrypted pasted content is sent to the server;
-- the browser receives the paste URL and add the key in the URL hash (#).
+- the browser receives the paste URL and adds the key in the URL hash (#).

 When reading the paste:

 - the browser makes the GET request to the paste URL;
 - because the key is in the hash, the key is not part of the request;
-- browser gets the encrypted content et decrypt it using the key;
+- browser gets the encrypted content end decrypts it using the key;
-- the pasted decrypted content is displayed and code is colored.
+- the pasted decrypted content is displayed and sourcecode is highlighted.

 Key points:

 - because the key is in the hash, the key is never sent to the server;
-- therefor it won't appear in the server logs;
+- therefore it won't appear in the server logs;
-- all operations, including code coloration, must happens on the client;
+- all operations, including code coloration, happen on the client-side;
 - the server is no more than a fancy recipient for the encrypted data.

 Other features